 Lemon laws differ by state, so it’s important to make sure you’re following all of the requirements for your state.
 A lawyer can help ensure that you have and that your vehicle meets all of the legal requirements to be seen as a lemon.
 This includes the requisite number of repair attempts, proper notification, and time the vehicle spent out of service for repairs.
 An attorney can also help you navigate the arbitration process and represent your interests.

 If your car is a lemon and the manufacturer has refused to replace or repurchase it as required by the warranty or by your state’s lemon laws, contact Farah & Farah.
+We can negotiate settlements and send demand letters for car owners in any state of the US, and for Florida residents, we can file a lawsuit if it becomes necessary.
 Our team of attorneys has experience getting clients the justice and compensation they deserve in lemon law cases.
 We charge you nothing unless your case is successful.